kmesh-net/kmesh/docs/xds_handle.md

 2. Store the Updated resources in the xDS cache with status `ApiStatus_UPDATE`
 3. Update the api status of the removed resources to `ApiStatus_DELETE`
 4. Flush the resources to bpf map.
 Delete the resource if the api status is `ApiStatus_DELETE`, and update the resource if the api status is `ApiStatus_UPDATE`.
 And then reset the api status from `ApiStatus_UPDATE` to `ApiStatus_NONE`.
-5. Delete resources marked `ApiStatus_DELETE` from the user space xDS cache
+5. Delete resources marked `ApiStatus_DELETE` from the user space xDS cache.